Contrastive Self-Supervised Learning As Neural Manifold Packing: Semi-supervised learning

 \section{Semi-supervised learning}

 We use semi-supervised learning via fine tuning on the backbone network with a linear classifier for 1\% and 10\% splits of the ImageNet-1K dataset.
 The same splits are applied as \cite{chen2020simple}.
 We use the SGD optimizer with momentum of 0.9 but no weight decay for cross entropy loss.
 We adopt the same data augmentation procedure during training and testing as in the linear evaluation protocol.
 We scale down the learning rate of the backbone parameters by a factor of 20.
-Both the backbone and classifier learning rates follow a cosine decay schedule over 20 epochs.
-We use a batch size of 256 and sweep the initial learning rate over \{0.05, 0.1, 0.5\}.
+Both the backbone and classifier use the cosine-decay learning rate schedule.
+We use a batch size of 256 and sweep the initial learning rate over \{0.1, 0.2, 0.4, 0.6\}.